You are here:About>Sports>Golf> Golfers> Golfers - Women> Paula Creamer> Paula Creamer - Biography of Golfer Paula Creamer

 In 2006 Creamer posted even more top 10s (14), but it was a frustrating year for her in some ways.
 She failed to win a tournament and struggled for much of the year with a wrist injury.

-But Creamer began 2007 by winning the SBS Open at Turtle Bay, and won a second time that year.
-Her fifth career victory came at the 2008 Fields Open.
+But Creamer began 2007 by winning the SBS Open at Turtle Bay and won a second time that year.
+In 2008, Creamer won four times, becoming the first American to win four times on the LPGA Tour since Juli Inkster in 1999.